 Women's Volleyball Coach

-Coach Holt received his Master’s Degree in sport and athletic business administration from the University of Central Missouri.
+Coach Holt received his Master’s Degree in sport and athletic business administration from the University of Central Missouri in June of 2013.

 Jason Fistick - Women's Volleyball Graduate Assistant/Men's Volleyball Head Coach

 Jason Fistick will be joining the Missouri Valley College volleyball coaching staff as a graduate assistant for the 2014-2015 season.
 He will serve as an assistant coach on the women's team, but hold head coaching duties for the men's volleyball program.

 During college, Coach Fistick was an outside hitter and libero with theKent State University men's volleyball club team.

 Prior to joining the Missouri Valley staff, Coach Fistick worked with various club volleyball organizations including the Elite Volleyball Training Center in Columbus, Ohio, HiP in St. Louis, Mo., and Vital Volleyball in Minneapolis, Minn.